ricardobranco777/linux-procfs/README.md

 List running processes using files deleted by recent upgrades

 Options:
+    -P, --proc PROC_DIRECTORY
+	Specify /proc directory
     -s, --short
 	Create a short table not showing the deleted files.
 Given twice, show only processes which are associated with a system service.
 	Given three times, list the associated system service names only.
 ```

 ## NOTES